List of ambassadors of Sweden to Ethiopia

 The Ambassador of Sweden to Ethiopia (known formally as the Ambassador of the Kingdom of Sweden to the Federal Democratic Republic of Ethiopia) is the official representative of the government of Sweden to the president of Ethiopia and government of Ethiopia.
-The Swedish ambassador to Ethiopia is also accredited to the African Union, which has its headquarters in Addis Ababa, as well as to the neighboring country of Djibouti and the regional cooperation organization, the Intergovernmental Authority on Development (IGAD).
+Sweden's ambassador to Ethiopia is also accredited to Djibouti and South Sudan and is Sweden's representative to the African Union (AU), which has its headquarters in Addis Ababa, the regional cooperation body Intergovernmental Authority on Development (IGAD), and the United Nations Economic Commission for Africa (UNECA).